SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Surprise Minimizing Agents

-While \methodName may, in principle, be used with any choice of model class for the generative model $p_\theta(\bs)$, this choice must be carefully made in practice.
+\paragraph{Density estimation with learned representations.} \methodName may, in principle, be used with any choice of model class for the density model $p_{\theta_t}(\bs)$.
 As we show in our experiments, relatively simple distribution classes, such as products of independent marginals, suffice to run \methodName in many environments.
 However, it may be desirable in more complex environments to use more sophisticated density estimators, especially when learning directly from high-dimensional observations such as images.

-In these cases, we propose to use variational autoencoders (VAEs)~\citep{kingma2013auto} to learn a non-linear compressed state representation to facilitate estimation of $p_\theta(\bs)$ for \methodName.
-A VAE is trained using the standard loss to reconstruct states $\bs$ after encoding them into a low-dimensional normal distribution $q_\omega(\bz|\bs)$ through the encoder $q$ with parameters $\omega$.
-A decoder $p_\psi(\bs|\bz)$ with parameters $\psi$ computes $\bs$ from the encoder output $\bz$.
-During this training process, a KL divergence loss between the prior $p(\bz)$ and $q_\omega(\bz|\bs)$ is used to keep this distribution near the standard normal distribution.
+In these cases, we can use variational autoencoders (VAEs)~\citep{kingma2013auto} to learn a non-linear state representation.
+A VAE is trained using the standard ELBO objective to reconstruct states $\bs$ after encoding them into a latent representation $\bz$ via an encoder $q_\omega(\bz|\bs)$, with parameters $\omega$.
+Thus, $\bz$ can be viewed as a compressed representation of the state.

-Using this online VAE training approach necessitates two changes to the procedure described in~\refSection{sec:rl}.
-First, training a VAE requires more data than the simpler density models, which can easily be fitted to data from individual episodes.
-We propose to overcome this by not resetting the VAE parameters between training episodes.
-Instead, we train the VAE across episodes.
-Second, instead of passing all VAE parameters to the \methodName policy, we track a separate episode-specific distribution $p_{\theta_{t}}(\bz)$, distinct from the VAE prior, throughout each episode. $p_{\theta_{t}}(\bz)$ replaces $p_{\theta_t}(\bs)$ in the \methodName algorithm and is fitted to only that episode's state history.
-We represent $p_{\theta_{t}}(\bz)$ as \changes{a vector of independent normal distributions}, and fit it to the VAE encoder outputs.
-This replaces the density estimate in line 10 of Algorithm~\ref{alg:training}.
-Specifically, the corresponding update $\upd(\data_t)$ is performed as follows:
+When using VAE representations, we train the VAE online together with the policy.
+This approach necessitates two changes to the procedure described Algorithm~\ref{alg:training}.
+First, training a VAE requires more data than the simpler independent models, which can easily be fitted to data from individual episodes.
+We propose to overcome this by not resetting the VAE parameters between training episodes, and instead training the VAE across episodes.
+Second, instead of passing the VAE model parameters to the policy, we only update a distribution over the VAE latent state, given by $p_{\theta_{t}}(\bz)$, such that $p_{\theta_{t}}(\bz)$ replaces $p_{\theta_t}(\bs)$ in the \methodName algorithm, and is fitted to only that episode's (encoded) state history.
+We represent $p_{\theta_{t}}(\bz)$ as a normal distribution with a diagonal covariance, and fit it to the VAE encoder outputs.
+Thus, the mean and variance of $p_{\theta_{t}}(\bz)$ are passed to the policy at each time step, along with $t$.
+This implements the density estimate in line 9 of Algorithm~\ref{alg:training}.
+The corresponding update $\upd(\tau_t)$ is: